The Test Case (web series): Delay in episode availability

 The first episode of the series was made available on the launch date over the ALT Balaji App.
 The future of the series appeared uncertain after successive episodes did not follow for a prolonged period.
 Reports of creative differences emerged between the director and the producer as a possible reason for the delay.
 Eventually it was announced that from the second episode onwards, Kukunoor had been replaced by Vinay Waikul as the director.
-Waikul had previously served as first assistant director for the super-hit Bollywood films like Dangal, 3 idiots, Bhaag Milkha Bhaag and Ghajini.
+Waikul had previously served as first assistant director for films like Dangal, 3 idiots, Bhaag Milkha Bhaag and Ghajini.
 This web series was Waikul's directorial debut.

 In December 2017, an announcement from the show's producer confirmed the shooting having been completed for the remaining 9 episodes.
 These were made available for viewing on 26 January 2018 - to coincide with the Indian Republic Day.

 Reception

 Bollywood actor Aamir Khan liked the series and appreciated the entire cast of the series for their efforts.